BOARD OF DIRECTORS

-Jennifer Ost – Director/Vice President
+Jennifer Ost – Vice President

 Jennifer Ost works on grant writing projects and various fundraising events for FVFFH.
 She is also involved with fundraising events for Lazarus House and Tri City Health Partnership.
 Jennifer served on the board of Young Presidents Organization (YPO) Chicago for 2 years and has continued in a forum leadership role with the chapter since 2008.
 Jennifer’s past work includes project management, technical/business writing and technology development for Arthur Andersen, Accenture and JMB Realty Corp.
 Jennifer graduated from Rutgers in 1991 with a BA in English and a BA in Russian Language and Literature.
 Jennifer and her husband Brandon have lived in St. Charles for 14 years.
-Their two children, Sonia and Larson, participate in the teen programs at FVFFH.

 Jeanine Holtsford has lived in St. Charles for 17 years with her husband and three children.
 She graduated from Marquette University with a bachelor’s of science and received a master’s degree in speech and language pathology from Northern Illinois University.
 She is currently in private practice working as a speech therapist.
 She has been involved with various philanthropic organizations over the years including being President of the St. Charles Mother’s Club, working in the development department of Glenwood School for Boys and Girls and later serving on their board.
 She also has helped run fundraising events for Tri Cities Health Partnership and is currently serving on the boards of the Catherine and Herman Peters Charitable Foundation and the Evelyn Carter Charitable Foundation.
 Both of her parents died from cancer, so the mission of FVFFH is near and dear to her heart.